Surroundings: Cultural and historical heritage

 Distance: 54 km

 Šibenik - a city that successfully combines its glorious history and natural beauties.
 To a town whose name was mentioned by kings, nature has given many islands surrounded by the blue sea and the fascinating landscape of the National Park Krka.
-Sibenik is a city of four forts of which the most visited ones are the fort of St .
-Michael and, one of the best sea fortresses in the Mediterranean sea, fort St .
-Nicholas.
-Sightseeing the city you will be inspired by famous cathedral St. Jakov the most important renaissance building in Croatia.
+Sibenik is a city of four forts of which the most visited ones are the fort of St. Michael and, one of the best sea fortresses in the Mediterranean sea, fort St. Nicholas.
+Sightseeing in the city you will be inspired by the famous cathedral St. Jakov the most important Renaissance building in Croatia.

 Distance: 36 km

 Trogir – a city miniature by its dimensions and its appearance (it looks like a big castle on the water) carries the title of the best-preserved Romanesque-Gothic town in Central Europe, which is why it was put on the UNESCO list of the World's Heritage.
 It offers a lot of the sights worth visiting and seeing.
 Among the attractions offered are the Cathedral of St. Lovre with Radovan's portal, a tower fortress Kamerlengo, City Gate, Čipiko palace, Town Hall, St. Nicholas church with its art collection " Kairos ", City Museum, Pinakoteka (collection of sacral art), and many other attractions.